rodolfovieira95/rodolfovieira95/readme.md

 :computer: Worked as Designer and Full Stack in an IoT Platform

+:computer: Worked as Front-End in an Credit Provider Platform.

-:computer: Currently working as Front-End in an Credit Provider Platform.
+:computer: Currently working as Front-End in an Education Platform.

 :bulb: IoT lover and developer